sarkahn/bevy_tiled_camera/README.md

 ![](images/demo.gif)

+Note that this projection assumes the size of one tile is equal to one world unit.
+This is different than Bevy's default 2D orthographic camera which assumes one *pixel* is equal to one world unit.

-## Example
+## Usage
 You can use `TiledCameraBuilder` to easily set up your camera with your desired settings.
+This will create a camera entity with all the required components for rendering.
 You just have to specify your desired pixels per tile and tile count, then the viewport will be adjusted any time the window is resized.

 ```rs
 let camera_bundle = TiledCameraBuilder::new()